 Who is listening

 Ministry of Seniors and Housing

-The panel will identify ways to make affordable housing more efficient and effective, including examining legislation and how housing assets are funded and operated.
-Its work will be guided by 3 questions:
+The panel was asked to identify ways to make affordable housing more efficient and effective, including examining legislation and how housing assets are funded and operated.
+Its work was guided by 3 questions:

 - How can we get more value for government spending on housing?

 - How can government address housing needs through the private market?

 - What are the reasons people need subsidized housing and what role should government play?

 - considered the supports required for Albertans in critical housing need

 - analyzed economic factors and housing market trends

 - compared the approaches other provinces and territories are taking to affordable housing